home-assistant/home-assistant.io/source/_integrations/scene.markdown

 ## Scenes created by integrations

-Some integrations like `hue`, `mqtt`, and `knx` provide scenes.
+Some integrations like [Philips Hue](/integrations/hue), [MQTT](/integrations/mqtt), and [KNX](/integrations/knx) provide scenes.
 You can activate them from the Home Assistant UI or via as service calls.
-In this case the integration provides the preferred states to restore.
+In this case, the integration provides the preferred states to restore.

 ## Creating a scene